 “There is an old security formula which states the cost you spend to address something should be less than the cost you will incur if the event happens,” Stamford said.
 “So, if your cyber insurance policy is going to cost you $50,000, but your maximum loss is (you believe) $25,000, then don’t do it.”

-However, Stamford warns that estimating the maximum loss from a cyber breach is difficult.
+However, Stamford warns that estimating the maximum loss from a cybersecurity breach is difficult.
 The potential loss in time, money and consumer trust may be so great that your business will never be the same again.